 In fact, you can still choose to charge way more than most of your competition as long as you can offer your customers real value.
 In other words, there are two main avenues you can take in determining the pricing of your products;

-• Charge less than your competition
+- Charge less than your competition

 Charging less than your competition is an easy strategy to pull off.
-Every shopper loves a good deal and if they discover that your products cost less than what other sellers are offering, they will most likely purchase from you.
+Every shopper loves a good deal, and if they discover that your products cost less than what other sellers are offering, they will most likely purchase from you.

 But you have to market your products really well to convince them that your products are not cheaper because they are inferior.
-Obviously, you shouldn’t take this route if charging less than your competition will not yield a profit.
+Obviously, you shouldnโt take this route if charging less than your competition will not yield a profit.

-• Charge more than your competition
+- Charge more than your competition

 Yes, you can charge more than your competition and still attract lots of customers.
 But before adopting this pricing strategy, take time to research your competition and figure out what extra value you can offer your customers.
-While it is true that shoppers are almost always looking for a good deal, most of them won’t mind spending an extra buck if they get extra value for it.
+While it is true that shoppers are almost always looking for a good deal, most of them wonโt mind spending an extra buck if they get extra value for it.

-I have written a more detailed blog post on how to determine the price for your laser engraved items.
+I have written a more detailed blog post on how to determine the price for your laser-engraved items

 A laser engraving machine

-Contrary to common belief, a laser engraver doesn’t cost an arm and a leg.
-Yes, some laser engravers cost at least $10,000 but you don’t need such a laser engraver for a home-based laser engraving business.
+Yes, some laser engravers cost at least $10,000, but you donโt need such a laser engraver for a home-based laser engraving business.

 So how do you know the best laser machine from the lots of options available?
-The first thing to consider is the size of the machine or more precisely, the size of the laser engraver bed.
+The first thing to consider is the size of the machine, or more precisely, the size of the laser engraver bed.
 The bed size will determine the size of the material you can engrave.

 The laser power is also an important consideration to make.
 How powerful a laser engraver is will be determined by the wattage of the engraver.
 This wattage will have an overall effect on how fast you can engrave through the material.
 Last but not least, look for an engraver that has clear user instructions and /or documentation.
 This will come in handy if you need to troubleshoot it.